rachedkko/jabref/README.md

 #### More details
 ###### Alexander
-Spearheaded the issue by creating a prototype solution and opening the dialogue with the maintainers (clients) to illicit requirements and direction for the solution.
-By using the prototype solution, subtasks were able to be discovered which eased the distribution of tasks as well as quirks that needs to be fixed or taken into consideration in further development.
+Spearheaded the issue by creating a prototype solution and opening the dialogue with the maintainers (clients) to elicit requirements and direction for the solution.
+Using the prototype solution, subtasks were able to be discovered which eased the distribution of tasks and quirks that need to be fixed or taken into consideration in further development.

 ###### Roxanne
 I worked on the fact that the monitor wasn't working recursively on the monitor, therefore I wrote the function